 The contrast ratio is the ratio between the luminance of the brightest white and the darkest black that a monitor can produce.
 Higher contrast ratios typically mean deeper blacks, which makes a big difference in overall picture quality.
 It’s of particular importance for dark scenes in movies and games, especially in a dark room.

-To test contrast, we measure the luminance of both white and black and then calculate the ratio between the two.
+To test contrast, we measure the luminance of both white and black using a checkerboard pattern and then calculate the ratio between the two.
 Luminance is a metric used to measure the amount of light (or intensity) present on a surface and is expressed in cd/m², or candelas per square meter.
 This is commonly referred to as "nits".

-The contrast ratio is one of the most important aspects of picture quality, as images generally look better if blacks are really black and whites are really white.
-This is especially noticeable in a dark room, when watching movies or playing games with dark scenes.
-On a PC, this can also be noticeable if you use your computer's dark mode, as the user interface elements won't be truly black on a monitor with a poor contrast ratio.
+Contrast is one of the most important aspects of picture quality, especially with modern HDR displays.
+Images tend to look better on displays with a high contrast ratio, as blacks are really black, and whites are really white.
+It's mainly noticeable in a dark room, especially when watching videos or playing games.
+It can also be noticeable on a PC if you choose to use a dark mode.

-In a bright room, a higher contrast ratio isn't as important, as the reflected ambient light reduces the perceived difference you might get with deeper blacks, so higher contrast ratios aren't as beneficial.
+In a bright room, a higher contrast ratio isn't as important, as the reflected light in the room reduces the importance of deeper blacks, so higher contrast ratios aren't as beneficial.

 Once we've measured the black and the white luminance, we're able to calculate the contrast ratio.
 To get this number, we divide the white luminance by the black luminance.

+The 'Native Contrast' ratio of a display represents the most basic contrast performance of the display, with all image processing and contrast-enhancing features turned off.
 To measure the native contrast ratio, we use a black and white checkerboard pattern to determine the black and white luminance, as described above.
-We calibrate the monitor to have a white luminance as close as possible to 100 cd/m², and then we take five luminance measurements using an LS-100 luminance meter.
+We calibrate the monitor to have a white luminance as close as possible to 100 cd/m², and then we take five luminance measurements using a Konica Minolta LS-100 Luminance Meter.

-Since we only measure the SDR contrast ratio, on some monitors it isn't possible to measure the contrast ratio with local dimming, as local dimming is only available in HDR.
-This is pretty rare though.
+Since we only measure the SDR contrast ratio, it isn't possible to measure the contrast ratio with local dimming on some monitors, as local dimming is only available in HDR.
+This is pretty rare, though.

 There are different ways to measure contrast.
 We measure contrast with a checkerboard pattern and take the average black level from four squares, but some other review sites measure it differently, which can lead to a difference in posted numbers.
 Some of the other methods we've seen websites use include: